-It is recommended that the Petaluma Public Art Committee (PPAC) recommend to the City Council that Public Art Funds towards acquiring artworks from the Mary Fuller McChesney estate to add to the City's public art collection.
-By recommending approval, the Public Art Committee shall direct staff create a scope of professional services to execute a contract for the artwork's installation, transport, and conservation between a qualified contractor and the City.
+It is recommended that the Petaluma Public Art Committee (PPAC) recommend to the City Council to approve the use of Public Art Funds towards acquiring artworks from the Mary Fuller McChesney estate to add to the City's public art collection.
+By recommending approval, the Public Art Committee shall direct staff to create a scope of professional services to execute a contract for the artwork's installation, transport, and conservation between a qualified contractor and the City.